awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 Amazon S3 limits the size of a file uploaded to an Amazon S3 bucket to 5 terabytes \(TB\)\.
 If the backup data for your database exceeds 5 TB, use the `split` command to split the backup files into multiple files that are each less than 5 TB\.

-Amazon RDS limits the number of source files uploaded to an Amazon S3 bucket to 1 million files\.
+Aurora limits the number of source files uploaded to an Amazon S3 bucket to 1 million files\.
 In some cases, backup data for your database, including all full and incremental backups, can come to a large number of files\.
 In these cases, use a tarball \(\.tar\.gz\) file to store full and incremental backup files in the Amazon S3 bucket\.

 Aurora consumes your backup files based on the file name\.
 Be sure to name your backup files with the appropriate file extension based on the file format—for example, `.xbstream` for files stored using the Percona xbstream format\.